Hejaz: In modern Saudi Arabia

-After a series of wars between the Hashimites and Al Saud, on 23 December 1925 Sharif Hussein surrendered to the Saudis, bringing both the Kingdom of Hejaz and the Sharifate of Mecca to an end.
+On 23 December 1925, after a series of wars between the Hashimites and Al Saud, Sharif Hussein surrendered to the Saudis, bringing both the Kingdom of Hejaz and the Sharifate of Mecca to an end.
 On 23 September 1932, the two kingdoms of the Hejaz and Nejd were renamed as the Kingdom of Saudi Arabia.
 This day is commemorated as the Saudi National Day.

 Culture

 Religion

 The cultural setting of Hejaz is greatly influenced by that of Islam, especially as it contains its 2 holiest cities, Mecca and Medina.
 Moreover, the Quran is considered the constitution of Saudi Arabia, and the Sharia is the main legal source.
 In Saudi Arabia, Islam is not just adhered politically by the government but also it has a great influence on the people's culture and everyday life.
 The society is in general deeply religious, conservative, traditional, and family-oriented.
 Many attitudes and traditions are centuries-old, derived from Arab civilization and Islamic heritage.

 The camp of Mina on the outskirts of Mecca, where Muslim pilgrims gather for the Hajj (Greater Pilgrimage).
 Masjid Al-Khayf is visible to the right.